Employee Motivation

 As opposed to this belief that money as a reward is the highest motivating factor, Daniel H. Pink writes otherwise.

-In this book, the author references the research on Employee motivation.
+In this book on motivating employees, the author references the research on Employee motivation.
 However, Pink reveals that the organizational practices have been in total contrast.

-The author concludes three elements for motivation from the research: autonomy, mastery, and purpose.
+The author concludes with three elements for motivation from the research: autonomy, mastery, and purpose.

 This book consists of the results of scientific research on employee motivation.
 And it draws inferences from it.

-Nevertheless, the author in this book also suggests the actions that are necessary for achieving employee motivation.
+Nevertheless, the author of this book also suggests the actions that are necessary for achieving employee motivation.

 Read: The Best Advice You Could Ever Get About Employee Motivation